statiagov/gesmew/guides/content/developer/core/shipments.md

 If you are using shipping categories, these can be used to qualify or disqualify a given shipping method.

 ***
 **Note**: Shipping methods can now have multiple shipping categories assigned to them.
-This allows the shipping methods available to an order to be determined by the shipping categories of the items in a shipment.
+This allows the shipping methods available to an inspection to be determined by the shipping categories of the items in a shipment.
 ***

 ### Zones